 Another focus I take in my work is exploring the space where mind and body meet, where thoughts, feelings and the physical touch each other.
 I believe that body and mind are not separate.
 The body knows.
 When we connect with and give attention to the body, we learn more about the emotional landscape which it reflects.
 By listening to the body, we create pathways to our current and past experiences.

 I work holistically, and this means that I engage with you not only on physical, emotional, and mental levels but also, if this is part of your perspective, in the spiritual dimension.
 There is scope within the sessions for exploring what meaning you make of your life, and the questions which arise from this.

-I am currently studying for a Diploma in Therapeutic Counselling at City and Islington College, and expect to qualify in 2017.
-I am a student member of the BACP.
-I have a BSc degree in Psychology from West London University (1999).
+I completed a diploma in Therapeutic Integrative Counselling at City and Islington College (2017) and I am a member of the BACP.

-I have worked for many years in social care.
-I qualified as a nurse in 1995, and practiced until 2000.
-Since then I have been working within a council as a reablement worker, supporting adults with physical and emotional challenges, within the Adult Health and Social Care section.
-In addition, I was a volunteer with Haringey Women’s Forum between 2010 and 2012, working with women in emotional crisis, as well as assisting them in developing practical life skills.
+I have worked for several years in social care.
+I qualified as a nurse in 1995, and practiced till 2000.
+Since then I have been working as a Senior Reablement Worker supporting adults with both physical and emotional challenges.
+In addition, I was a volunteer with Haringey Women’s Forum between 2010 and 2012 working with women in emotional crisis as well as assisting them in developing practical life skills.